Stateful Iteration State-Carry: Typed Persistent State for Long Agent Loops¶

 - Elastic Context Orchestration — per-turn vocabulary (Skip, Compress, Snippet, Rollback, Delete) for selective context retention in ReAct loops

-- Context Compression Strategies — tiered offloading and summarisation for long-running agents
+- Context Compression Strategies — tiered offloading and summarization for long-running agents

 - Code-Native Memory Substrates for Coding Agents — typed external memory for code-bearing agents, from a different angle